ASIF: Coupled Data Turns Unimodal Models to Multimodal Without Training: Aligning Pre-Trained Models with ASIF

+We observe that when each anchor is available in two or more modalities, we can compute relative representations of samples from those modalities using the same subset of anchors.
+Most notably, these relative representations will all live in the same space, even when they are representing samples from different modalities.
+This foundational insight is illustrated in Figure \ref{fig-teaser}.

-\textbf{Relation with Kernel methods.} \ Definition~\ref{def:rel-rep} may not look surprising to readers familiar with the literature on kernel methods \citep{hofmann2008kernel}.
-Instead of presenting $\text{rr}(x')$ as a kernel, we say it is a relative representation to stress that (1) we want to \textit{explicitly} represent the coordinates in our ASIF recipe as opposed to operating in an implicit feature space and (2) we do not aim at learning regression parameters, although we note this may help with the inference speed.
-Instead, we rely on a simpler procedure that may be interpreted as a hard version of the Watson-Nadaraya~\citep{nadaraya1964estimating,watson1964smooth} regression with a distance threshold.
-Other benefits from incorporating kernel methods explicitly are left to future works, as our work focuses on demonstrating how single-domain pre-trained networks can be aligned without further training.
+\looseness=-1\textbf{Relation with Kernel methods.} Definition~\ref{def:rel-rep} may not look surprising to readers familiar with the literature on kernel methods \cite{hofmann2008kernel}.
+Instead of presenting ${{x'}}$ as a kernel, we say it is a relative representation to stress that (1) we want to \textit{explicitly} represent the coordinates in our ASIF procedure as opposed to operating in an implicit feature space and (2) we do not aim at learning regression parameters, although we note this may help with the inference speed.
+Instead, we rely on a simpler procedure that may be interpreted as a hard version of the Watson-Nadaraya~\cite{nadaraya1964estimating,watson1964smooth} regression with a distance threshold.
+Nevertheless, it is worth noting that while the ASIF procedure hinges on the ability to compute similarities between samples, such computation can be achieved using a kernel function, thus sidestepping the need for explicit representations generated by unimodal encoders.
+Although integrating kernel methods could offer benefits, as alluded to earlier, delving into these prospects is beyond the scope of this paper.
+Our central focus remains on illustrating how single-domain pre-trained networks can be aligned without additional training.

-\textbf{ASIF: relative representations inducing a meaningful common space.} \ Consider the embedding spaces of any two good text and visual encoders\footnote{Vision and language are the only modalities we target in this paper due to wider availabilty of models and paired data, although we expect the procedure to be more general.}, we expect captions of images that are close in the visual space to be themselves close in the language space.
+\textbf{ASIF: relative representations inducing a meaningful common space.} \ Consider the embedding spaces of any two good text and visual encoders, we expect captions of images that are close in the visual space to be themselves close in the language space.
 This fact makes a representation defined in terms of similarities against a set of ground-truth multimodal pairs almost mode-invariant, i.e. an image and its caption share almost the same representation.

-That is why we can assign the best caption to a new image $x^*$ just by performing nearest neighbors: we can consider the relative representation of $x^*$ respect to the image collection $(x_1, \dots , x_n)$ \textit{as if} it was the relative representation of its ideal caption $y^*$ with respect to the counterpart collection $(y_1, \dots, y_n)$, see Figure \ref{fig-main}.
+\looseness=-1That is why we can assign the best caption to a new image $x^*$ just by performing nearest neighbors in this new space: we can consider the relative representation of $x^*$ respect to the image collection $(x_1, \dots , x_n)$ \textit{as if} it was the relative representation of its ideal caption $y^*$ with respect to the counterpart collection $(y_1, \dots, y_n)$, see Figure \ref{fig-main}.
+The whole procedure to set up an ASIF model and use it to find the best caption for a new image follows.